groundxai/groundx-sdks/sdks/python/README.md

 ##### id: `int`<a id="id-int"></a>

-a processId, bucketId, or projectId
+a processId, bucketId, groupId, or projectId

 ##### n: `int`<a id="n-int"></a>